Zondax/cosmos-sdk/crypto/docs/adr.md

 We will:

-* Refactor module structure as the images attached.
+* Refactor module structure as described above.
 * Define types and interfaces as the code attached.
 * Refactor existing code into new structure and interfaces.
 * Implement Unit Tests to ensure no backward compatibility issues.